They shall grow not old, as we that are left grow old:

 Excerpt from “For the Fallen”, Laurence Binyon

-And yet people cope with their trauma in different ways.
-My other grandfather was a great example.
-He served in the Navy during the Second World War and some of my fondest memories are of the two of us sitting at his table while he regaled me with stories of the battles he had survived in far-flung places with exotic sounding names like River Plate and Guadalcanal.
+But people cope with trauma in different ways.
+My other grandfather served in the Navy during the Second World War.
+I have fond memories of the two of us sitting on his couch as he regaled me with stories of the battles he had survived in places with exotic names like like River Plate and Guadalcanal.

-But what about the poor guys who went to war and didn’t come back?
-What happened to their stories?
-Laurence Binyon’s poem says We will remember them, but how can we do that when we never had the opportunity to know them in the first place?
+Millions of men were not so lucky.
+And what happened to their stories?
+Laurence Binyon’s famous poem “For the Fallen” features the famous line We will remember them, but how can we remember people when we never had the opportunity to know them?

-“One of the group with tears shining in his eyes said βCan you tell me Sir why good blokes like Capt Roberts, Ben Morris and Bert Goodlands1 and that fine kid MacCauley should be struck down?β”
+“One of the group with tears shining in his eyes said, ‘Can you tell me Sir why good blokes like Capt Roberts, Ben Morris and Bert Goodlands and that fine kid MacCauley should be struck down?’”

 pg.295, The Relief of Tobruk, W.E Murphy